 - calculating and issuing salary according to company’s practice which is usually by cheque, cash or electronic transfer

 - processing all fixed or ad-hoc deductions for each salary period such as no-pay leave, employee’s cpf contribution

 - processing all holiday, sick and maternity claims and expenses

 - generating reports and tax submission

 - other general administrative work

-For more information regarding payroll administration outsourcing services, please contact our consultants with your requirements at the form below.
+For more information regarding payroll services singapore, please contact our consultants with your requirements at the form below.